lupuleasa-core/Runeplus/README.md

 These plugins are INSTALLED but NOT enabled.

-You can ENABLE them if you like them.
+You can ENABLE them if you like (in the top right wrench menu, first tab)

+WIP: ADD PIC ON HOW TO ENABLE

 ### [Picture in Picture](https://runelite.net/plugin-hub/show/picture-in-picture) (disabled by default) ![picture-in-picture_WHf8fHOfsO6sKbHESiXZz34QWZ67OPxr8T6V0pmtmUQ](https://github.com/user-attachments/assets/de643c6c-566c-457c-bb49-297c26e2d1b5)

 - Enable this if you want to see a mini-window while you do something else (CANNOT click on window, only visual)
-- How To Enable: Enable in plugin wrench menu
 - <ins>How to use</ins>: Use Shift+Drag to move around, can also resize it

 ### [Emote Clue Items](https://runelite.net/plugin-hub/show/emote-clue-items) (disabled by default) ![emote-clue-items_05K3G97PcDdsYx57-bnzzO18gZn2Vqb0C7_6diKVF90](https://github.com/user-attachments/assets/dfb3aaa2-f85d-462e-b467-d94c55499279)